Part I Entry 13 of 84

 The body is the instrument through which everything else happens.
 Neglect the instrument, and everything else performs worse.

 This is not a chapter about aesthetics or athletic achievement.
 It is not about looking a certain way or reaching a particular physical standard.
 It is about the relationship between physical capacity and the full range of contribution you are capable of: the work, the relationships, the presence, the endurance to maintain your commitments across decades rather than burning out within them.
-The person who is physically capable has more available to them than the person who is not.
-More energy, more cognitive clarity, more emotional regulation, more years of meaningful function.
+Physical capacity does not guarantee health, clarity, or longevity, and some limits cannot be trained away.
+But where capacity can be preserved or developed, it gives a person more usable strength, mobility, energy, stress tolerance, and odds of durable function.
 These are not incidental benefits.
-They are the instrument working as it should.
+They are the instrument working closer to what the life requires.

 Objective reality makes the body impossible to ignore.
 You do not live as a disembodied set of values.
 You think, work, love, parent, serve, and endure through a physical system with limits.
 The golden rule matters here too: people who depend on you are affected by whether you preserve the capacity to show up.